bravin-onwonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 3-new_owner switches ownership of the file hello to the user betty.

 File 4-empty creates a new empty file named hello.

+File 5-execute gives executions rights to the owner of the file hello.